invopop/gobl.ticketbai/README.md

 - Currently GOBL does not allow to distinguish between different VAT regimes.
 Ticketbai format requires a list of the different regimes applied to the invoice so currently only equivalence surcharge and general regime are available (for a complete list of the other possibilities you can check the documentation on https://www.batuz.eus/es/documentacion-tecnica)

+- GOBL's corrective invoices aren't supported at the moment.
+Only credit and debit notes are, and they are converted into "Facturas Rectificativas por Diferencias" with either positive or inverted quantities depending on whether it is a debit or a credit note.

 ## Tags, Keys and Extensions

 In order to provide the supplier specific data required by TicketBAI, invoices need to include a bit of extra data.
 We've managed to simplify these into specific cases.